NikRepo/DemoApi/README.md

 docker build -t DemoApiImage .

-5. Run the docket continer
+5. Run the docket continer:
 docker run -d -p 5000:80 --name container01 DemoApiImage
 ----------------------------------------------------------------------------------------------------------------
 API Endpoints

-API Endpoints
- POST api/data: Accepts a JSON object and stores it in the database.
+POST api/data: Accepts a JSON object and stores it in the database.

- GET api/data/{id}: Retrieves the JSON object associated with the given ID from the database.
+GET api/data/{id}: Retrieves the JSON object associated with the given ID from the database.

- PUT api/data/{id}: Updates the existing JSON object with the given ID in the database.
+PUT api/data/{id}: Updates the existing JSON object with the given ID in the database.

- DELETE api/data/{id}: Deletes the JSON object with the given ID from the database.
+DELETE api/data/{id}: Deletes the JSON object with the given ID from the database.